NLnetLabs/routinator/doc/manual/source/threat-model.rst

   * only include validated and correct data in the data sent to routers.
   * reject invalid data without impacting availability and integrity of valid data (that is not dependent on the rejected data).

-* Keep resource (memory, file system, etc.) consumption within reasonable bounds.
+* keep resource (memory, file system, etc.) consumption within reasonable bounds.

 General assumptions: